Course Descriptions: engr

 Apply mechatronics knowledge in a dynamic semester-long team design project.
 This interdisciplinary course is primarily lab and project based, but also includes lectures to provide background in key underlying principles.
 In this design course, students will follow the engineering design process with emphasis on thinking through the challenges that arise when moving from problem definition to product delivery, collaboration and team dynamics.
 Topics include mechanism design, motor and sensor integration and theory, programming of microprocessors, mechanics prototyping, and the design process.
 Students will work in teams to complete a hardware-based final project.
 Prerequisites: ENGR 335 Electronics and ENGR 371 Fundamentals of Mechatronics.

-Engr422 Dynamics of Machines 3 hours
+Engr422 Design of Machinery 3 hours

 Engr425 Introduction to Thermal Sciences 3 hours